ddehueck/BostonStreetCaster/streetview_fetch_draft/readme.md

 We got our sidewalk and street data from Boston Hack 2018's dataset.
 The whole dataset can be obtained from project description [here](https://docs.google.com/document/d/1jS3QsgjQLZyYoZzs0WbrA_SrOWAhEUv6Cc_a8X0oHJA/).

 The street dataset consists of line segments of streets in Boston; and sidewalk contains shape polygons of planned sidewalk blocks.
-Both datasets are using coordinates with *EPSG:6492* ([descriptions](https://epsg.io/6492)) projection settings.
+Both datasets are using coordinates with *EPSG:6492* ([description](https://epsg.io/6492)) projection settings.

 ### Coordinate Conversion

-Since Google's API only accept *WGS84* (worldwide coordinate system, [Ref](https://en.wikipedia.org/wiki/World_Geodetic_System)), while the original dataset use another coordinate system, we need to transform location coordinates beforehand.
+Since Google's API only accept *WGS84* (worldwide coordinate system, [ref](https://en.wikipedia.org/wiki/World_Geodetic_System)), while the original dataset use another coordinate system, we need to transform location coordinates beforehand.
 There are several Python libraries that supports coordinate conversion, such as `pyproj`.
 However, we found that result from local machine suffers from significant numeral error, which can't be directly applied in later tasks.

-To address this issue, we use [epsg.io](http://epsg.io/)'s free API to obtain coordinates with higher precision [here](https://github.com/klokantech/epsg.io).
+To address this issue, we use [epsg.io](http://epsg.io/)'s free API to obtain coordinates with higher precision ([API description](https://github.com/klokantech/epsg.io)).
 We wrote a function that can convert a series of locations from one projection system to the other.

 ### Sidewalk Block Partition